ARTICLE I - PURPOSE AND MEMBERSHIP

-(a) The presiding officer of the Board shall be the public member appointed by the Governor and shall be designated the "chairperson".
-The chairperson shall preside over all meetings of the Board and do all such other things that are appropriate for or delegated to such officer by law and the Board;
+The presiding officer of the Board shall be the public member appointed by the Governor and shall be designated the Chairperson.
+The Chairperson shall preside over all meetings of the Board and do all such other things that are appropriate for or delegated to such officer by law and the Board.

-(b) In the absence of both the chairperson and vice chairperson, an acting vice chairperson, appointed by the chair or a majority of the voting members of the Board present at that meeting shall preside at that meeting of the Board;
+In the absence of both the Chairperson and Vice Chairperson, an acting Vice Chairperson may be appointed by a majority of the voting members of the Board present at that meeting to preside at that meeting of the Board as acting Vice Chairperson.

 ARTICLE III - MEETINGS

-A special meeting of the Board may be called by the chairperson or by a majority of the members of the Board, by delivering personally, by electronic communication or by mail written notice to all other members of the Board at least twenty-four hours before the time of such meeting as specified in the notice.
-The notice calling a special meeting shall state the purpose for which the meeting is called and the date, hour, and place of such meeting and all provisions of Chapter 42.30 RCW shall apply.
-The Board may meet for action on specific topics not finalized during regular and special board meetings by phone or other electronic method if the subject matter is stated and the conference is approved in an open public meeting
+A special meeting of the Board may be called by the Chairperson or by a majority of the members of the Board, by delivering personally, by electronic communication or by mail written notice to all other members of the Board at least twenty-four hours before the time of such meeting as specified in the notice.
+The notice calling a special meeting shall state the purpose for which the meeting is called, and the date, hour, and place of such meeting and all provisions of Chapter 42.30 RCW shall apply.

 Section 2.
 Notice to Members of Meetings.